 After you figure out how you plan to use your generator, your next step is to take a tour around your house or retreat.
 Find out where all of the switches and outlets are located.
 Flip the switches on your service panel and figure out which switches power which circuits and devices.

-Now comes the part where you figure out whether you need a medium, large, or x-large generator.
-I have seen recommendations that you simply guess what you need, but I am assuming that you are coming at this wanting to make sure you actually are making the right purchase.
-You would hate to need to actually use your backup power supply in an emergency only to find it is insufficient to power your appliances!
+large, or x-large generator.
+I have seen recommendations that you guess what you need, but I am assuming that you are coming at this wanting to make sure you are making the right purchase.
+You would hate to need to use your backup power supply in an emergency only to find it is insufficient to power your appliances!

 How to Calculate Home Generator Wattage